 Who are the Baby Boomers?

-Even beyond the temperament and behavior of the generation, chronic conditions pose their own special problems to the system.
 Medicare is designed to limit the costs of medical treatment and offer everyone a fair shot at staying healthy.

 The Baby Boomer Healthcare Crisis

-While baby boomers and aging are a problem we are already starting to face, the worst has yet to come.
+Unfortunately, the worst has yet to come.
 By 2029, the last round of baby boomers will officially hit the 65+ group and effectively be retirement age.

 What Does This Mean for our Healthcare System?